AidanMcMoneagle/fitness-app-frontend/README.md

 Welcome to the frontend of myWeightsTracker.
 This full-stack MERN application allows users to create, track and view progress of their gym workouts.

 To view the hosted application please use the following URL; https://myweightstracker.web.app/login.
 The frontend of this application is hosted on Firebase.
-The backend (seperate repo) is hosted on heroku.
+The backend (seperate repo) is hosted on Heroku.

 If you would like to gain a quick overview of the application, the below screenshots some of the main features.